 University of Wolverhampton, UK

 Ali Safaa Sadiq is a senior IEEE member and currently a faculty member at Faculty of Science and Engineering, School of Mathematics and Computer Science, University of Wolverhampton, UK; he is also an adjunct staff at Monash University and Centre for Artificial Intelligence Research and Optimisation, Torrens University Australia.
-Ali has served as a lecturer at the School of Information Technology, Monash University, Malaysia.
-Previously he has also served as a senior lecturer at the Department of Computer Systems & Networking Department, Faculty of Computer Systems & Software Engineering, University Malaysia Pahang, Malaysia.
-Ali has received his PhD, M.Sc, and B.Sc degrees in Computer Science in 2004, 2011, and 2014 respectively.
-Ali has been awarded the Pro-Chancellor Academic Award as the best student in his batch for both Masters and PhD.
-Ali has also been awarded the UTM International Doctoral Fellowship (IDF).
+He has served as a lecturer at the School of Information Technology, Monash University, Malaysia.
+Previously, he has also served as a senior lecturer at the Department of Computer Systems & Networking Department, Faculty of Computer Systems & Software Engineering, University Malaysia Pahang, Malaysia.
+He has received his PhD, M.Sc, and B.Sc degrees in Computer Science in 2004, 2011, and 2014 respectively.
+He has been awarded the Pro-Chancellor Academic Award as the best student in his batch for both Masters and PhD.
+He has also been awarded the UTM International Doctoral Fellowship (IDF).
 He has published several scientific/research papers in well-known international journals and conferences.
 He was involved in conducting 5 research grants projects, whereby 3 of them are in the area of network and security and the others in analyzing and forecasting floods in Malaysia.
 He has supervised 5 PhD students and 3 Masters students as well as some other undergraduate final year projects.
 His current research interests include Wireless Communications, Network security and AI applications in networking.